BIG WOOD CANAL COMPANY

 In 1927, after several years of low precipitation it became evident that the Big Wood Canal Company needed more water.
-A contract was entered into between the Government and American Falls Reservoir District #2 for the construction of the Milner-Gooding Canal and for 4/17 of the storage capacity of American Falls Reservoir.
+A contract was entered into between the Government and American Falls Reservoir District No. 2 for the construction of the Milner-Gooding Canal and for 4/17 of the storage capacity of American Falls Reservoir.

 Construction of the American Falls Dam was completed on April 27, 1927.
 American Falls Reservoir contains 1,700,000 acre-feet of water.
-It has a shore line of 125 miles, with an area of 65,000 acres of land.
+It has a shore line of 125 mile, with an area of 65,000 acres of land.

 Milner Dam was authorized for construction as a privately capitalized venture under the 1894 Carey Act, a precursor to the 1902 Reclamation Act.
 Ira Burton Perrine, a local rancher, chose the site and recruited financial backers.
 The Buhl-Kimberly Corporation built the dam in 1903 - 1905.
 Milner Dam's primary purpose is irrigation but it also produces hydroelectricity.
 It is currently owned and operated by Milner Dam, Inc.

 In 1931, the first part of the canal was completed and water flowed for the first time.
-It extended from Milner Dam to the Little Wood River at Shoshone, Idaho.
-At this point part of the water enters the Little Wood River and proceeds to east of Gooding, Idaho where some water is diverted into the South Gooding Main Canal and some water continues to the Carpenter Canal west of Gooding.
+It extended from Milner Dam to the Little Wood River near Shoshone, Idaho.
+At this point, part of the water enters the Little Wood River and proceeds to east of Gooding, Idaho where some water is diverted into the South Gooding Main Canal and some water continues to the Carpenter Canal west of Gooding.
 Back where the water enters the Little Wood River at Shoshone, part of it goes under the Little Wood and continues to the North Shoshone area and some water onto the North Gooding Main Canal, northeast of Gooding.

 The completion of the Milner-Gooding Canal meant changes in the original Big Wood River Project to the extent that about 36,000 acres above the new canal was to receive water from its original source, but the land below the canal was to be irrigated with Snake River water.
 This plan, which was carried out, reduced the land in the Big Wood River Project to about 1/3 its original size.

-In 1932, Title to the Milner-Gooding Canal and all appurtenant structures was transferred to the American Falls Reservoir District No. 2 which took over the operation of the canal and water delivery.
+In 1932, Title to the Milner-Gooding Canal and all appurtenant structures was transferred to the American Falls Reservoir District No. 2 which took over the operation of the canal and the water delivery.